l-plan/app_version/README.md

 ### Rake tasks

-This plugin includes 4 new rake tasks:
+This plugin includes a few new rake tasks:

-	rake app:install    - will copy the version.yml and version.yml.erb into more user
-  	                    accessible locations (/config, and /lib/templates)

-	rake app:uninstall  - will remove the files copied in the install task

 	rake app:render     - will render the erb template into /config/version.yml in case you want to have dynamic values updated via a rake task.